 Geotextile-related materials such as fabrics formed into mats, webs, nets, grids, or formed plastic sheets are not the same as geotextiles.
 These would fall under the more general category of geosynthetics.
 US Fabrics offers a full line of geotextile products.
 Geotextile distributors, contractors, geotechnical engineers and homeowners are all welcome to call.

 Our knowledgeable staff is here to help with any geosynthetic application from simple driveway fabric to high-strength reinforcing geogrids or any geosynthetic product in-between.
-Use the tools on the left such as the Product Browser and Equivalent Product Search to access in-depth information, data sheets and more.
+Use the tools above such as the Our Products and Product Equivalents to access in-depth information, data sheets and more.
 Our site-specific search engine at the top-right is very powerful.
 Give it a try as well.
 Or give us a call, we're glad to help!